AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 Some colleagues I thought would reach out didn't.
 On the flip side, some people I didn't expect reached out.
 I want to believe that it's not because the relationship did not matter but because it makes for an awkward conversation.

+If you are on the other side and know someone who has been laid off, don't be a stranger.
+Drop them an email or a slack message asking if they want to get together for a coffee.
+Even if they ignore you or say no, that's fine.
+Everyone deals with this differently.
+The important thing is that they will remember that you reached out to them.

 I wish some more of my colleagues had asked how I was doing and if I wanted to catch up.
-Even some messages that made me feel I had a beneficial impact on them and that I could take with me for the future would have been appreciated and made the experience less painful.
+Even some messages that made me feel I had a beneficial impact on them would have been appreciated.
+Anything I could take with me for the future would have made the experience less painful.

 ## Light at the end of the tunnel

 Everything worked out for me in the end.

 I got a month of severance.
 I also had many annual leaves left over, which got paid out.
-After I raised my concerns with the founders, they also vested the options I was supposed to receive (that year).
+After I raised my concerns with the founders, they also vested the options just a few weeks short of vesting.

 I landed a job almost immediately but took a month to unwind before starting the new position. _Previously, the time for getting a new job has varied from 1 to 6 months, so this was a pleasant surprise._